Z323323/Number-theory-interlude-1/README.md

  $\phi(2^{k}) = 2^{k - 1} \nmid 2^{k}r - 1$

  always.
-And then we can consider $p \geq 3$ for which Ben formula holds, while remembering that for $p = 2$, $n$ will never be a Carmichael number (for non square-free construtions), thus in general this form will never be a Carmichael number.
+And then we can consider $p \geq 3$ for which Ben formula holds, while remembering that for $p = 2$, $n$ will never fool the Fermat test.

  This means that $n$ will be squarefree and the product of at least three distinct primes.